OwlGifter/discord-simple-bot/README.md

     --------------
     Random Any: any role in the game, except for uniques

-below this is the order the bot puts out the random roles
+below this is the order the bot puts out the random roles:

     Jailor
     Town Protective
     Town Investigative